 WE GO OUT to surrounding towns, cities and regions to encourage the church, preach the Gospel, teach the Bible and bless others.
 This is our Judea and Samaria.

 WE GO OUT to the ends of the earth because most of the world’s people have never heard of Jesus or the Salvation that we know so well.
-Even more, many brothers and sisters labor hard in the remote fields of the world, desperate for encouragement, fellowship and resources.
+Even more, many brothers and sisters labor hard in the remote corners of the world, desperate for encouragement, fellowship and resources.

 WE GO OUT because Jesus commanded us to go.
 We are missions.